 Silicosis is one of the world's oldest known occupational diseases.
 Although silicosis is preventable, silicosis continues to be a major health threat in the workplace.
 Annually, more than 250 silica-related deaths occur and greater than one million workers are exposed to silica nationwide.
-To address this problem, the State of North Carolina participates in the OSH national emphasis program.
 In North Carolina, doctors and laboratories are required to report and hospitals are encouraged to report suspected silicosis in adults.

 This information is communicated to the North Carolina Department of Health and Human Services (NCDHHS), Epidemiology Division, Occupational & Environmental Epidemiology Section.
+NCDHHS in turn reports this information to NCDOL.